 A few hundred yards from the castle you can visit the 18th century Doocot (or Dovecote), which still contains the original pigeonholes for the birds to nest.

 Just opposite the Doocot you find the 18th century listed farm courtyard.
 This is currently being restored to provide luxury 5* holiday accommodation and as a venue for events, such as courses (cooking, art etc).

-There are two listed bridges that cross the Craigston burn.
-The simpler bridge was built in 1747.
+Historically there were two listed bridges that cross the Craigston burn.
+The simpler bridge was built in 1747, but unfortunately was completely washed away during a serious flash flooding event during September 2019.
 The other, architecturally more interesting, was built in 1885.
 This bridge was known as the “lovers’ bridge” on account of there being four seats (one at each end of the parapets) - two for the lovers and two for the chaperones.

 It is also possible to visit the well hidden 18th century Ice House, where game and other foods were kept fresh, and the Killing House, once the estate’s slaughter house.

 For four hundred years, most of the woods were composed of beech trees, but the great gale of 1953 blew many of them down.
 Subsequently, the current Laird’s grandfather (Bruce Urquhart OBE), a trained forester and founder of the Scottish Timber Growers’ Association, planted a mixture of fast growing conifers and amenity species.
 The trees are still managed on a commercial basis with production, recreation and environmental benefits being the main drivers.